JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @spawn

-   Execute an expression on an automatically-chosen processor, returning a ``RemoteRef`` to the result.
+   Execute an expression on an automatically-chosen process, returning a ``RemoteRef`` to the result.

 .. function:: @spawnat

-   Accepts two arguments, ``p`` and an expression, and runs the expression asynchronously on processor ``p``, returning a ``RemoteRef`` to the result.
+   Accepts two arguments, ``p`` and an expression, and runs the expression asynchronously on process ``p``, returning a ``RemoteRef`` to the result.

 .. function:: @fetch